-Therefore, considering accidental death coverage might be worth your time.
+Therefore, considering accidental death coverage (the name and coverage details can vary slightly depending on where you live) might be worth your time.
 Should you end up in a fatal accident, your family will receive a death benefit.
 With this payout, your loved ones will be able to grieve without having to worry as much about funeral expenses or other post-death obligations.
-A few thousand dollars might not seem like much, but it can mean the world to your family during an incredibly difficult season of life.
+A few thousand dollars might not seem like much, but it can mean the world to your family.

 4. Uninsured Motorist Coverage